 So, grab your teenagers, get ready for an action-packed adventure, and let’s discover the top attractions and hidden gems that make Oslo the perfect destination for a memorable family vacation.

 Know before you go.
 Our top Oslo travel tips

 Travelling to Oslo with teens can be such an enriching experience for the whole family, with Norway being one of the top family destinations in Europe.
 Did you know that the Christmas Tree that appears in Trafalgar Square in London each year is a gift from the people of Oslo?

 There are so many fun things to do in Oslo, Norway, and having information on the best place to stay, how to get around, which currency to use, and more is extremely important.
 Below, you will find some information for planning a hassle-free family vacation in Oslo.

 Amazing family vacations start with inspired travel planning.
 When you are planning a trip to Europe with teens, you’ll never be short of accommodation options in Oslo.
 Finding the perfect accommodation for families with teenagers on vacation can be a daunting task.

-Fortunately, there are plenty of options to suit every budget and preference, including hotels, hostels, and apartments.
+Fortunately, plenty of options suit every budget and preference, including hotels, hostels, and apartments.
 With a wealth of choices available, you’re sure to find the ideal place to stay and create unforgettable memories together.

-- For luxury family-friendly hotels in Oslo, you should consider the Clarion Club Hotel, Radisson Blu Scandinavia Hotel and the Grand Hotel Oslo.
+- For luxury, family-friendly hotels in Oslo, consider the Clarion Club Hotel, Radisson Blu Scandinavia Hotel and the Grand Hotel Oslo.
 These hotels are in the city centre and have either a pool or spa.

 If you’re not keen on any of our picks below or have specific needs for your teen travel holidays, we recommend using Hotels.com and Trip Advisor to find the best prices in Oslo for your family vacation to Norway.